SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 This flight computer is designed for rockets 38mm in diameter or greater, and will fit inside a 38mm tube coupler.
 Dimensions are 4.0in x 1.25in x 0.5in, not including antenna It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
-It has flown on multiple M-powered supersonic flights to over 24K feet and Mach 2.0.
+Flight-tested on multiple M-powered supersonic flights to over 24K feet and Mach 2.0.
 For large or high-power projects, an independent backup computer such as the PerfectFlite StratoLogger, MissileWorks RRC2, or EggTimer Quark is strongly recommended.

 --------FEATURES----------